Digital distribution: Music

 The move towards online distribution led to a dip in sales in the 2000s; CD sales were nearly cut in half around this time.
 One such example of online distribution taking its toll on a retailer is the Canadian music chain Sam the Record Man; the company blamed online distribution for having to close a number of its traditional retail venues in 2007–08.
 One main reason that sales took such a big hit was that unlicensed downloads of music were very accessible.
 With copyright infringement affecting sales, the music industry realized it needed to change its business model to keep up with the rapidly changing technology.
 The step that was taken to move the music industry into the online space has been successful for several reasons.
-The development of lossy audio compression file formats such as MP3 could take 30 MB for a typical 3 minute song and bring it down to 3 MB without any serious loss of quality.
+The development of lossy audio compression file formats such as MP3 could take 30 MB for a typical 3-minute song and bring it down to 3 MB without any serious loss of quality.
 Lossless FLAC files can be up to six times larger than an MP3 while, in comparison, the same song might require 30–40 megabytes of storage on a CD.
 The smaller file size yields much greater Internet transfer speeds.

 The transition into the online space has boosted sales, and profit for some artists.
 It has also allowed for potentially lower expenses such as lower coordination costs, lower distribution costs, as well as the possibility for redistributed total profits.
 These lower costs have aided new artists in breaking onto the scene and gaining recognition.
 In the past, some emerging artists have struggled to find a way to market themselves and compete in the various distribution channels.
 The Internet may give artists more control over their music in terms of ownership, rights, creative process, pricing, and more.
 In addition to providing global users with easier access to content, online stores allow users to choose the songs they wish instead of having to purchase an entire album from which there may only be one or two titles that the buyer enjoys.

-The number of downloaded single tracks rose from 160 million in 2004 to 795 million in 2006 which accounted for a revenue boost from US$397 million to US$2 billion.
+The number of downloaded single tracks rose from 160 million in 2004 to 795 million in 2006, which accounted for a revenue boost from US$397 million to US$2 billion.
+Downloading peaked in the US in 2012, after which it started falling due to the rise of music streaming services.
+In 2017, physical formats overtook downloading again for the first time in six years, but despite the vinyl revival and CDs holding its own, the physical formats account for only 11% revenue as of 2023, while streaming services are dominant with 84% of the US industry.